 These bacteria can infect the blood, skin, bones, ears, eyes, urinary tract, heart valves, and lungs, as well as wounds (such as burns, injuries, or wounds made during surgery).
 Use of medical devices, such as catheters inserted into the bladder or a vein, breathing tubes, and mechanical ventilators, increase the risk of Pseudomonas aeruginosa infections.
 These infections are commonly acquired in hospitals.
 In hospitals, the bacteria are often present in sinks, antiseptic solutions, and containers used to collect urine from a bladder catheter.

-Pseudomonas aeruginosa causes several different infections.
+Pseudomonas aeruginosa causes many different infections.

 Eye infections due to these bacteria may damage the cornea, often permanently.
 Enzymes produced by the bacteria can rapidly destroy the eye.
 Infections usually result from injuries but may result from contamination of contact lenses or contact lens solution.